GoTolstoy/tolstoy-toly-kb/topics/tolstoy-dashboard/shop/How-do-I-publish-videos-on-the-Shop-app-product-pages.md

 ![Pausing your feed](https://downloads.intercomcdn.com/i/o/956788808/46e43ff7f0e1964fce2cff4b/image.png)

 **Important:**
 When you're ready to relaunch the feed, click the Publish button to make your feed visible and live in your Shop PDPs.
+Also, our videos only appear on the **SHOP mobile app**.
+They are not shown on SHOP app browser site.